 Webinar Date: August 12, 2020 1:00 pm to August 12, 2020 2:00 pm

-*Note: This session has passed, please view the recording below.
+*Note: This session has passed, please view the recordings and resources below.

 For our safety and wellness during COVID-19, online learning will be a feature of our educational landscape for some time to come.
 This webinar will help you navigate some of the issues that the pivot to online has presented and how Universal Design for Learning (UDL) principles can support both you and your students.
 This webinar is rich with practical tips, strategies, and examples whether you are new to UDL or a seasoned practitioner.
 There will be plenty of time for Q&A so be sure to bring your questions and conundrums.